chancesmith/chance-smith-gatsby-blog/content/blog/communicate-for-5-minutes/index.md

 tags: leadership
 ---

-The thread of [Collabroation Guide](/collaborative-superpowers) continues.
-Yesterday we noted autonomy is earned with frequent communication.

-The 5on2 is the first of three methods for frequent communication.
+The 5on2 is the first of three methods for frequent communication to [collaborate better](/collaborative-superpowers).

 ## Ask for a 5on2